-Name Position Responsibilities Form and Conditions of Work (Full-time/Part- time; Compensation, etc.) Date of Retirement as President, etc. Term of Employment Yasuaki Wakui Senior Adviser Chairman, etc. of affiliates, etc. with an emphasis on social contribution; social contribution activities, etc. (not involved in management) Form of work: Full-time Compensation: Yes June 21, 2013 Definite
+Name Position Responsibilities Form and Conditions of Work (Full-time/Part-time; Compensation, etc.) Date of Retirement as President, etc. Term of Employment Yasuaki Wakui Part-time Adviser Chairman, etc. of affiliates, etc. with an emphasis on social contribution; social contribution activities, etc. (not involved in management) Form of work: Part- time Compensation: Yes June 21, 2013 1 year